Thrilling rides, family attractions and sports fun near Toronto

 Amusement park thrills

 Fuel up with food at sit-down dining spots like the Treetop café or the Chicken Shack.
-For something quick, head to the Grab & Go Market or one of the many stalls across the park.
+Head to the Grab & Go Market or one of the many stalls across the park for something quick.
 Gluten-free, Halal, vegan and vegetarian options are available.

 Find information on tickets and passes.
 Purchase tickets online prior to your visit to save on the price of admission.